leleliu008/ppkg/README.md

     ppkg setup
     ```

+    This command is only available for POSIX-Shell-based implementation.

     This command is actually to do two things:

   - install [uppm](https://github.com/leleliu008/uppm) to `~/.ppkg/core`
-  - install following tools that are used by this shell script via [uppm](https://github.com/leleliu008/uppm)
+  - install other essential tools (listed below) that are used by this shell script via [uppm](https://github.com/leleliu008/uppm)

     - [GNU Bash](https://www.gnu.org/software/bash/manual/bash.html)
     - [GNU CoreUtils](https://www.gnu.org/software/coreutils/manual/coreutils.html)